Natural Remedies for Your Dog's Upset Stomach

-Conditions with acrid discharges, like infected anal glands.
-Can also help treat gingivitis and bouts of liquidy, mucousy diarrea.
+Conditions with acrid discharge like infected anal glands.
+Can also help to resolve gingivitis and bouts of diarrhea with mucus.

-Helpful for clingy or sensitive dogs, especially those who suffer separation anxiety.
+Helpful for clingy or sensitive dogs, especially those that suffer separation anxiety.
 Commonly used in false pregnancy.

 Silicea (Silica, pure flint)

-Regenerate dead tissue and knit bones and tendons.
-Cleanses the body of congestion, infection and mucous.
-Also helps heal scar tissue.
+Regenerates dead tissue and knit bones and tendons.
+Cleanses the body of congestion, infection, and mucus.
+Also helps to heal scar tissue.